Uniswap/docs/docs/contracts/v2/guides/interface-integration/01-using-the-api.md

 ### Fetch data

 Now we're ready to use these queries to fetch data from the Uniswap V2 subgraph.
 To do this we can use the `useQuery` hook which uses our client instance to fetch data, and gives us live info about the status of the request.
-To do this add the following to your `App.js` file:
+To do this add the following to your `App.js` file (import line at the top of the imports block, the rest inside `App()` function):

 ```javascript
 import { useQuery } from '@apollo/react-hooks'